jasonphillips/falcor-wordpress/README.md

 # open your browser and visit http://localhost:9090
 ```

 The demo page allows you to test live queries against the offical [Wordpress Rest API demo site](http://demo.wp-api.org/), including a number of examples to get you started.
+Watch the server console to see a list of REST endpoints that are being fetched on each flight.

 **Note:** there are some differences betweeen the 1.0 and 2.0 branches of the WP API.
 This package targets  2.0, and uses a 2.0 endpoint for its demo.